- Longer EC2, EBS, and Storage Gateway Resource IDs

 Each instance is charged for its data in and data out at Internet Data Transfer rates.
 Therefore, if data is transferred between these two instances, it is charged at Internet Data Transfer Out for the first instance and at Internet Data Transfer In for the second instance.

-Amazon EC2 instances are grouped into 10 families: first and second generation Standard instances, High-Memory, High-CPU, Cluster Compute, Cluster GPU, High I/O, High Storage, High Memory Cluster, and t1.micro.
-Standard Instances have memory to CPU ratios suitable for most general purpose applications; second generation Standard instances provide higher absolute CPU performance for CPU intensive applications; High-Memory instances offer larger memory sizes for memory-intensive applications, including database and memory caching applications; and High-CPU instances have proportionally more CPU resources than memory (RAM) and are well suited for scale out compute-intensive applications.
-Cluster Compute Instances provide a very large amount of computational power coupled with a high performance network making them ideal for High Performance Compute (HPC) applications and other demanding network-bound applications; Cluster GPU instances take advantage of the parallel processing capabilities of NVIDIA Tesla GPUs for high performance parallel computing; High I/O instances provide very high, low latency, I/O capacity using SSD-based local instance storage for I/O-intensive applications; High Storage instances provide high storage density and sequential I/O performance for data warehousing, Hadoop and other data-intensive applications; and High Memory Cluster instances provide high amounts of CPU and memory in addition to network performance for memory-intensive analytics and scientific computing.. t1.micro instances provide a small amount of CPU with the ability to burst to higher amounts for brief periods.
-When choosing instance types, you should consider the characteristics of your application with regards to resource utilization and select the optimal instance family and size.
+Amazon EC2 instances are grouped into 5 families: General Purpose, Compute Optimized, Memory Optimized, GPU, and Storage Optimized instances.
+General Purpose Instances have memory to CPU ratios suitable for most general purpose applications and come with fixed performance (M4 and M3 instances) or burstable performance (T2); Compute Optimized instances (C4 and C3 instances) have proportionally more CPU resources than memory (RAM) and are well suited for scale out compute-intensive applications and High Performance Computing (HPC) workloads; Memory Optimized Instances (R3 and R4 instances) offer larger memory sizes for memory-intensive applications, including database and memory caching applications; GPU Compute instances (P2) take advantage of the parallel processing capabilities of NVIDIA Tesla GPUs for high performance parallel computing; GPU Graphics instances (G2) offer high-performance 3D graphics capabilities for applications using OpenGL and DirectX; Storage Optimized Instances include I2 instances that provide very high, low latency, I/O capacity using SSD-based local instance storage for I/O-intensive applications and D2, Dense-storage instances, that provide high storage density and sequential I/O performance for data warehousing, Hadoop and other data-intensive applications.
+When choosing instance types, you should consider the characteristics of your application with regards to resource utilization (i.e. CPU, Memory, Storage) and select the optimal instance family and instance size.

-M3 instances provide better, more consistent performance that M1 instances for most use-cases.
+M3 instances provide better, more consistent performance than M1 instances for most use-cases.
 M3 instances also offer SSD-based instance storage that delivers higher I/O performance.
 M3 instances are also less expensive than M1 instances.
-Due to these reasons, we recommend M3 for applications that require general purpose instances with a balance of compute, memory, and network resources.
+For these reasons, we recommend M3 for applications that require general purpose instances with a balance of compute, memory, and network resources.
 However, if you need more disk storage than what is provided in M3 instances, you may still find M1 instances useful for running your applications.

 Transitioning to a utility computing model fundamentally changes how developers have been trained to think about CPU resources.
 Instead of purchasing or leasing a particular processor to use for several months or years, you are renting capacity by the hour.
 Because Amazon EC2 is built on commodity hardware, over time there may be several different types of physical hardware underlying EC2 instances.
 Our goal is to provide a consistent amount of CPU capacity no matter what the actual underlying hardware.